 Traditional reserves include books, journal articles, class notes, DVDs, CDs and other pertinent materials to support classroom instruction.
-They are kept on the reserve shelf (behind the Circulation Desk) at the request of an instructor.
+They are kept on the Lackawanna College Course Reserves shelf in the Reference Department on the second floor of the Scranton Public Library at the request of an instructor.

 Items that may be placed on traditional reserve include:

 - Books, videos, and other materials from the library’s circulating collection

 - Library owned items, as well as personal copies of items, may be placed “on reserve”

 - Photocopies may be placed on reserve for one semester, after which copyright permission must be obtained

 - One chapter from a book may be placed on reserve

 - Class notes, syllabi, homework solutions and sample exams may be placed on reserve without restriction

 The following items may not be placed on traditional reserve:

 - Copies of whole works, or of the majority of a work